ManonLef/ManonLef/README.md

 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.
 - [BattleShip](https://github.com/ManonLef/battleship): A project that starts out with writing tests in Jest

-## Currently Learning
+## Currently Working on

-Currently I'm learning about routing, fetching data in React and testing with Vitest.
-I'm close to the final project for React which will be an e-commerce site project.
+Currently I'm working on [a shopping site](https://github.com/ManonLef/tdd-e-commerce) to implement what I've learned about data fetching, routing, hooks and TDD in React.

 [![My Skills](https://skillicons.dev/icons?i=react,vite,tailwind)](https://skillicons.dev)